Utena - cookie catalog

 Episode 37, poisoned cookie

 Anthy and Utena talk about poisoning each other.
+Anthy brings the cookies, Utena pours the tea—they are working together.
 Utena is eating a long cookie, which Anthy implies that she poisoned.
 I interpret the poison as a warning from Anthy, “I might kill you” (it’s literal future poison).
-It’s also reasonable to interpret it as Anthy admitting “I poisoned our relationship” (then it’s figurative past poison).
-Either way, the long cookie says that the real source of the poison is Akio—Anthy does not poison Utena of her own will, either literally or figuratively.
+It is not Anthy admitting “I poisoned our relationship” (figurative past poison), because she feels that Utena poisoned their relationship; see when Anthy’s glasses shine.
+The long cookie says that the real source of the poison is Akio.
+He made both of them poison their relationship.
+Anthy has betrayed Utena from the start, and Utena has betrayed Anthy starting in episode 25, the very episode where she promised they would work together.

 Jay Scott <jay@satirist.org>